JHNUL/TiraLabra2023/README.md

 Assignment for University of Helsinki CS Data Structures and Algorithms lab.

-The application will read MusicXML files as training data to populate a stochastic model that is used to predict the next note given a current note or a sequence of preceding notes.
+The application will read MusicXML files as training data to populate a stochastic model that is used to predict the next note.
 The model is using a Markov Chain of user-defined degree for the prediction.

 ## Documentation